The Joan Crawford Chronicle

-November 27: A letter Joan had written to Judy Garland sales for $750.00 at an auction of Judy Garland's possessions which were offered at auction in Beverly Hills, California by Garland's former husband, Sid Luft.
+November 27: A letter Joan had written to Judy Garland sells for $750.00 in an auction of Garland's possessions in Beverly Hills, California by Garland's former husband, Sid Luft.

 December 18: Joan biographer, Bob Thomas, appears on "The Today Show" on NBC to discuss his book "Joan Crawford: A Biography".

 Mid-May: Joan biographer, Bob Thomas, does a promotional tour for the paperback edition of his book "Joan Crawford: A Biography".June: "Crawford: The Last Years" by Carl Johnes is published by Dell Publishing.

 Summer: Joan's daughter, Cathy LaLonde, begins preparations for a biography about her mother.
 Unfortunately, the book never materializes.

 July 13: A settlement is reached in the lawsuit brought upon Joan's estate by Christina and Christopher Crawford after Joan had disinherited them in her Will.

 $55,000 is awarded to Christina and Christopher out of the estate.
 Christina later claimed that she gave the entire amount to her brother minus legal fees.

 Christina and Christopher had filed the lawsuit in November of 1977 to contest Joan's Will on the claim that Joan was an alcoholic, not of sound mind and was inappropriately influenced by their sister Cathy LaLonde, and her husband Jerome, when she signed her Will on October 28th, 1976.March: Darinka Papich meets with Joan's interior designer, Carleton Varney, for lunch at 21 in New York.